bwees/orca_coreone/README.md

 ![core one](docs/coreone.png)
 ![orcaslicer](docs/OrcaSlicer.png)

 This repository houses work-in-progress OrcaSlicer print profiles for the Prusa CORE One.
 Each commit has a build action that creates orca_printer profiles for easy download and testing.
+The end goal of this repo is to PR to OrcaSlicer upstream and be available as a built-in profile.

 > [!WARNING]
 > The following profiles are given as-is and could have bugs.
 We are not responsible for any damage done to your printer.
 Use with caution.